shundhammer/qdirstat/doc/Treemap.md

 And every single one of them insisits on creating its own cache directories, and every single one of them consumes at least 50 MB, sometimes 500 MB.
-And none of them is content with only one cache directories: They have several caches for web pages, for images, for Javascript code, for their startup, for thumbnails.
+And none of them is content with only one cache directory: They have several caches for web pages, for images, for Javascript code, for their startup, for thumbnails.
 And they are spread all over the place; not only in `~/.cache/` which is designed for that exact purpose, no, they also pollute `~/.config/`,